Psychtoolbox-3/psychtoolbox-3.github.com/docs/BitsPlusCSFDemo.md

 [BitsPlusCSFDemo](BitsPlusCSFDemo)([screenid=max] [, gamma = 2.2][, method=0][, charttype=0])

-This demo utilizes the Psychtoolbox imaging pipeline.
-Therefore it won't
-work on gfx-hardware older than ATI Radeon X1000 or [NVidia](NVidia) Geforce 6000.

 Demonstrates advantage of the 14 bpc Mono++ display mode, and similar high
 bit depths display modes over the standard 8 bpc display mode of standard
 graphics hardware.
 The demo displays either the Campbell-Robson CSF chart